Gurupatil0003/RestFull_API/Exception_Handling/handling_Exception.md

 - When you raise a CustomException within a Flask route, Flask will automatically invoke the handle_custom_exception function to handle it, returning a JSON response with the appropriate error message and status code.

+You can find the Article in the [Article](https://medium.com/p/ae623cd5ecd8).